This article will provide guidance in relation to Brexit and the steps needed to ensure minimal disruption to selling Internationally.

 What can I do to minimize the impact on shipping internationally?

 - Provide your carriers with complete and accurate data for customs clearance.
 Make sure your shipping platform is set up to handle customs data.

-- Do what you can to minimise the risk of customer parcels being held up at customs or returned to sender, e.g. your labeling and shipping systems should be able to capture and provide additional data like HS codes and commodity descriptions.
+- Do what you can to minimize the risk of customer parcels being held up at customs or returned to sender, e.g. your labeling and shipping systems should be able to capture and provide additional data like HS codes and commodity descriptions.

-Will Selling Internationally from the UK still be worthwhile?
+Will selling internationally from the UK still be worthwhile?

 If you sell products that Buyers want to purchase, and offer the kind of Customer Experience that is in demand, 2021 is likely to continue to offer a robust International UK marketplace.